pmareke/ruby_and_rails_journey/ruby/NOTES.md

 - At any point in our code, we can "raise" an exception.
 We do this using the `raise` method.
 - When Ruby sees this it bubbles the error to the top of the program and then exits.
+- Exceptions are raise with `Exception.new()`.
+- Exceptions should be a child class of the `StandardError`.

 ## Booleans